SwissDataScienceCenter/renku/docs/user/interactive_customizing.rst

 Dockerfile development
 ----------------------

-Before we get into modifying Dockefiles, if you want to know how to update the base version of your renkulab image, see `Upgrading Renku <upgrading_renku>`_.
+Before we get into modifying Dockerfiles, if you want to know how to update the base version of your renkulab image, see `Upgrading Renku <upgrading_renku>`_.

 If you're going to be making simple modifications to the ``Dockerfile`` (i.e. changing